Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Application

 \begin{theorem}[Keller-Segel chemotaxis model] Consider the parabolic-elliptic Keller-Segel models \eqref{eq-KS} possibly with an additional flux induced by the potential $V$.
-If $V$ is analytic and and a given solution does not blow up, then the solution converges smoothly to a stationary solution as $t\to \infty$.
+If $V$ is analytic and a given solution does not blow up, then the solution converges smoothly to a stationary solution as $t\to \infty$.

 \begin{proof} As discussed in Example \ref{example_KS}, we may write the model with McKean-Vlasov equation with $W= \chi G_\beta$, for $\beta=0$ or $\beta>0$.
 It suffices to check that $G_\beta$ satisfies two conditions of $W$.
 Without loss of generality, we assume $\chi=1$.
-First, \textbf{(\ref{assump_A2})} follows immediately from the uniqueness of green function $G_{\beta}$ and the fact $z\mapsto G_\beta (-z)$ is also a Green function.
+First, \textbf{(\ref{assump_A2})} follows immediately from the uniqueness of green function $G_{\beta}$ (with mean-zero condition when $\beta=0$) and the fact $z\mapsto G_\beta (-z)$ is also a Green function.
+For a convenience, let us view $G_\beta$ as a $\mathbb{Z}^n$-periodic function on $\mathbb{R}^n$.

 To prove \textbf{(\ref{assump_A3})} for $n\ge3$, it suffices to prove bound $G_{\beta}(z)\le C_{\beta} |z|^{2-n}$ on a neighborhood of $0\in \Tn$.
-For a convenience, let us view $G_\beta$ as a $\mathbb{Z}^n$-periodic function on $\mathbb{R}^n$.
 We recall the following interior estimates for uniformly elliptic equations with analytic (here constant) coefficients: let $u$ be a solution to the equation either

 for some $\alpha>0$ on $B_r\subset \mathbb{R}^n$.
 Then there holds

 Here $C_1$ and $C_2$ are constants depend only on $n$ and $\alpha>0$.
 In view of this estimate on the analyticity of solutions, for \textbf{(\ref{assump_A3})} it suffices to obtain bound on the growth $G_{\beta}$ in the following form: $|G_\beta (x)| \le C |x|^{2-n} $ on a small neighborhood $B_r\setminus \{0\}$.
 For $\beta>0$, this implies